 Trading gold in today’s online markets allows investors to profit from daily price movements or long term trends.
-Here we’ll impart everything you need to know to start trading gold.
-That includes trading on gold forex, futures and options, plus exploring what makes an effective strategy.
+Here we’ll explain everything you need to know to start trading gold and list the best brokers with gold instruments.
+Our tutorial includes trading on gold forex, futures and options, plus exploring what makes an effective strategy.
 We’ll wrap up with global gold trading hours and useful tips.

 Trading Gold: How It Works